Glitch752/OnScreenOCR/README.md

 - Full undo/redo history
 - Stays in system tray when closed
 - Numerous intuitive selection-related interactions, including drawing outlines, shifting edges/vertices, removing edges/vertices, and more.
+- An installer that allows you to automatically start the application on boot

 ## Pictures
 ![A screenshot showing simple OCR capabilities](images/example1.png)